The VW GTI hatchback sedan doesn’t look like a Corvette, but it reminds me of one.

 The AWD Soobie is more controlled.
 The VW is more fun.

 You can still see the Rabbit underneath all that Golf.

-Even though it is a longer car – 171.7 inches vs. 168 inches for the GTI – the Ford’s back seat is not a friendly place, with only 33.2 inches of legroom vs. 35.6 in the GTI.
+Even though the ST is a larger car – 171.7 inches bumper to bumper vs. 168 inches for the GTI – the Ford’s back seat is much tighter: 33.2 inches of legroom vs. 35.6 in the GTI.
 Although both cars have about the same headroom in both rows, the VW’s taller/boxier profile and big car doors makes it seem like there’s more because you don’t have to duck as much to get in.

 Both the Ford and the VW have about the same room for cargo behind their second rows – 23.8 cubic feet and 22.8 cubic feet, respectively – but the VW has a bit more total capacity: 52.7 cubic feet with the second row folded vs. 43.9 for the Focus.

-The standard 6.5 inch touchscreen is on the smallish side (especially in the $34k-up Autobahn trims) but it’s among the easier-to-use units on the market and among its cool features, you can Bluetooth pair two devices at once and all trims get Android Auto and Apple CarPlay compatibility.
-It also has a kind of gesture-control feature that recognizes hand waves and makes displays larger or smaller just by waving your hand at it.
+The standard GTI’s flush-mounted secondary LCD touchscreen is handsome to look at and also among the easier-to-use units on the market.
+It also has features others haven’t got, such as being able to pair two Bluetooth devices at once and a kind of gesture-control feature similar to BMW’s that recognizes hand waves and makes displays larger or smaller just by waving your hand at the screen.

 THE BOTTOM LINE